tldr-pages/tldr/pages/common/opt.md

 # opt

-> LLVM .bc -> .bc modular optimizer and analysis printer.
+> LLVM .bc -> .bc modular optimizer and analysis printer. `opt` takes LLVM source files as input, runs the specified optimizations or analyses on it, and then outputs the optimized file or the analysis results.

 - Run an optimization or an analysis in a bitcode file: